 How can you reduce your risk of these life-altering injuries?
 Exercise can help.

-Women who have been physically active throughout their lives generally have stronger bones than do women who have led more sedentary lives.
-But it's never too late to start exercising.
+It's never too late to start exercising.
 For postmenopausal women, regular physical activity can:

 - Increase your muscle strength